 Good reporting practice takes into account the expectations of the school community and system requirements, particularly the need for information about standards that will enable parents to know how their children are progressing.

 Standards of achievement are made explicit through the student work samples in all courses.
-These work samples are found at https://arc.nesa.nsw.edu.au/go/9-10/work-samples-and-activities and are a valuable resource for student learning.
+These work samples are found at nesa.nsw.edu.au go towork-samples-and-activities and are a valuable resource for student learning.